qibebt-bioinfo/meta-storms/README.md

 MetaDB-search-otu -d database.mdb -T taxa.OTU.Count -o query.out
 ```

+Meta-Storms 2 also supports search by species or function with the commands "MetaDB-search-sp" and "MetaDB-search-func".
 ### Search output

 [MetaDB-search-otu](#search-the-mse-database) generates a number of matches, each with its sample ID and its similarity score (always between 0 and 1) to the query.
 In the output, for each of the query samples, all of its matches are listed in tandem in a single line, e.g.